How to Automate Docker Builds and Auto Deploy

 Select Repo

 Open your newly created Docker Repository and click on the Build Details tab.
-Here you will see your build history.
-If you want to give a build a try click the blue button on the right side start build This will build a new docker image based on your fork inside of your GitHub account.
+Here, you will see your build history.
+If you want to try a build, click the blue button on the right side.
+This will build a new docker image based on your fork inside of your GitHub account.
 Neat, huh?

 Auto Deploy new Containers with Tutum

-Now that we have GitHub and Docker linked let's take it one step further.
-We will now link Docker with Tutum.
-Tutum is an amazing PaaS (Platform as a Service) tool for Docker Containers which allows you to build, deploy, and manage Docker Containers across your cloud.
+Now that we have GitHub and Docker linked, let's take it one step further.
+We will link Docker with Tutum.
+Tutum is an amazing PaaS (Platform as a Service) tool for Docker Containers that allows you to build, deploy, and manage Docker Containers across your cloud.
 Tutum is the provisioning portal for your Docker infrastructure.
-Your data and your servers are still managed by you.
+Your data and servers are still managed by you.

 Sign-in to Tutum with your Docker account as we want to link directly to Docker.
 Once you've signed-in I advise you to follow the getting started guide by Tutum which walks you through setting up a Docker server with Tutum.
-Connecting to your own server infrastrucuture or 3rd Party Clouds like Amazone or Digital Ocean is possible.
-Whatever you choose it's incredibly simple.
+Connecting to your own server infrastructure or third-party Clouds like Amazon or Digital Ocean is possible.
+Whatever you choose,

-Once you built your first node (Virtaual Machine that is connected to Tutum) we can now deploy our the service we created with our Github Repo.
+Once you built your first node (Virtual Machine that is connected to Tutum), we can now deploy the service we created with our GitHub Repo.
 Login to the Tutum Dashboard and click the Services Tab.

 Tutum Create Service